Tribeca West Historic District

 The Tribeca West Historic District is a local historic district in the Tribeca neighborhood of Manhattan in New York City.
 Upon designation on May 7, 1991, by the New York City Landmarks Preservation Commission (LPC), it encompassed 17 blocks and approximately 220 buildings, comprising warehouses, factories, and office towers, mostly dating from 1860 to 1910.
-Notable buildings within the district include the former New York Mercantile Exchange, and the Powell Building, a Beaux-Arts office tower designed by Carrère and Hastings and built in 1890; and the Tribeca Film Center.
+Notable buildings within the district include the former New York Mercantile Exchange, and the Powell Building, a Beaux-Arts office tower designed by Carrère and Hastings and built in 1890; the Tribeca Film Center; and birthplace of modern bowling, 401 Greenwich Street.

 Geography

 The Tribeca West Historic District has an irregular boundary.
 Greenwich Street forms the western boundary of the district, starting at Reade Street to the south and extending northward to Hubert Street.
 The northern border zigzags along Hubert Street, Hudson Street, Ericsson Place, Varick Street, and North Moore Street.
 The district's eastern border runs largely along West Broadway from North Moore Street in the north to Chambers Street in the south.
 Some land lots on the western side of West Broadway between Leonard and Thomas streets, as well as near the intersection with Duane Street, are excluded from the district.
 The southern border is formed by Hudson and Reade streets, though the district excludes several structures on the northern side of Reade Street between Greenwich and Hudson streets.

 The southern tip includes Bogardus Plaza (Note: The Bogardus Plaza, constructed in 2020, was developed from a traffic island bounded by three streets, named in the early 1980s as the James Bogardus Triangle, after James Bogardus.) at the intersection of Chambers Street and West Broadway.
 The district also includes Duane Park, one of the oldest public parks in New York City.